gutzy/pixel-editor/STRUCTURE.md

 }
 ```

+The `canvas` argument provided to the tool will refer to the currently active layer's canvas,
+or if there's a selection, the current selection canvas.
+The wiring between events, files and tools is in `src/classes/AppManager.js`.

 **Most relevant folders**

 You will likely only need to work on `src/actions/`, `src/tools/` and `src/config/` to extend the